Avengers Disassembled: Spectacular Spider-Man

 In his final confrontation with the Queen, Peter stops her from destroying all human life in New York City with a biological bomb.
 In the course of the battle, he is fully transformed into a monstrous spider, but the transformation has the unintended side-effect of making him pregnant—allowing him to give birth to a perfect replica of his old human self, with all of his memories fully intact.
 In his new form, Peter possesses the ability to shoot organic webbing from his wrists, eliminating the need for his homemade "web-shooters".

 Fantastic Four

 While the Avengers face the destruction of their mansion and the invading Kree armada, Wizard and the Frightful Four launch a surprise attack on the Fantastic Four, defeating the heroes and seizing control over the Baxter Building.
-The Fantastic Four regroup.
+The Fantastic Four ultimately regroup.

-Captain America

-Following the events of "Disassembled", Captain America is naturally depressed and rekindles a relationship with Diamondback (Rachel Leighton).
-Meanwhile, the Red Skull conspires with a corrupt SHIELD agent to kill Captain America using Diamondback, but his plan backfires.
-During these events Steve realizes his love for Rachel.